TheNitram21/NBM/README.md

 - `nbm:spawn/moobloom`: Spawns an moobloom.

 ## Download
 To get the datapack, click on the latest release on the right, download the `NitramsBetterMobsVERSION.zip` and then put it in the `datapacks` folder of your world.
+To play in 1.16, unzip the datapack, open the `pack.mcmeta` and replace the `7` at `pack_format` with a `6`.
 Enjoy!